-The University of Indonesia Greenmetric World University ranking is a sustainability ranking among universities from countries all around the world.
-In 2015 the TU Delft participated for the first time together with 406 other universities, with the following results.
-The ranking for 2016 is currently in progress, so we’ll keep you posted when the results are announced.
+The University of Indonesia Greenmetric World University Ranking is a sustainability ranking among universities from countries all around the world.
+In 2015 the TU Delft participated for the first time together with 406 other universities.
+Since then we’ve acquired a steady position amongst the top universities.

 - Plans for the future

 Reduce the CO2 emissions for campus energy supply to zero.

 If we succeed in establishing a geothermal well (to be decided in 2017), in combination with the purchase of Dutch wind energy, the solar energy generation, and energy savings, our CO2 emissions will in 2020 have been reduced by up to 80%.
 What remains are solutions for the peak heat demands, that still need natural gas.
 Biomass (gasification), high temperature thermal storage, and/or the further introduction of (large scale) heat pumps are options that need further study.
 Depending on the 2017 developments, we expect that a CO2 neutral campus energy supply can be achieved around 2025.